GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 · What they work on and whereHow it stacks up against peers

-· vs. 8 similar arts & culture in United KingdomRed flags
+· vs. 8 similar arts & culture in United KingdomConcerns

 Common questions

-· Auto-generated from filings + methodologyThe British Film Institute is a registered arts & culture nonprofit, United Kingdom.
+· Auto-generated from filings + methodologyThe British Film Institute is a registered arts & culture nonprofit based in London, United Kingdom.
 It is registered with the Charity Commission for England and Wales.
 It was founded in 1983 and has been operating for 43 years.
 Its registration number is 287780.
-It has a GiveRadar Integrity Assessment of 87/100 (Strong transparency), indicating well-documented governance, financials, and contact details.
+According to GiveRadar's records, it holds registration with the UK Fundraising Regulator, which means it has committed to the Code of Fundraising Practice and accountable fundraising standards.
+GiveRadar's Integrity Assessment for the organization is 86/100, which reflects how much public information is available, not whether the charity is legitimate.
 The organization reports £128M in annual revenue.
 14 officers and directors are publicly disclosed.
 No red flags have been detected.

-The British Film Institute is registered in United Kingdom.
+The British Film Institute is located in London, United Kingdom.
 The organization was established in 1983 and has been active for 43 years.

 Based on official tax filings, The British Film Institute has £128M in annual revenue.
 It allocates 98% of expenses to programs and services.
-This is in line with the average of 93% for arts & culture charities in United Kingdom.
-Its revenue is significantly above the peer average of £669K.
+This is above the average of 76% for arts & culture charities in United Kingdom.
+Its revenue is significantly above the peer average of £629K.
 Create a free GiveRadar account to view the complete financial breakdown with year-over-year trends.

-The British Film Institute is classified as a Arts & Culture organization, registered in United Kingdom.
+The British Film Institute is classified as an Arts & Culture organization, registered in United Kingdom.
+It operates as an Unincorporated Association.
 By size, it is categorized as a major organization.
 It has £128M in annual revenue.
 The organization has 14 disclosed officers and directors.

 No red flags have been detected for The British Film Institute.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

-Among arts & culture charities registered in United Kingdom: The British Film Institute's GiveRadar Integrity Assessment of 87/100 is in line with the peer average of 89/100.
-It allocates 98% of expenses to programs, in line with the peer average of 93%.
-Its annual revenue of £128M is well above the peer average of £669K.
+Among arts & culture charities registered in United Kingdom: It allocates 98% of expenses to programs, above the peer average of 76%.
+Its annual revenue of £128M is well above the peer average of £629K.

 Filing history